 Distributed learning courses use technology to facilitate learning, whether on- or off-campus, in real-time or at student discretion.
-Course may be 100% Online (e.g., DWEB - Web 100% Asynchronous or Web 100% Synchronous), Blended (e.g., BWEB – Over 50% Web Delivery), or offered through Web Conferencing or Streaming Video.
+Courses may be 100% Online (e.g., DWEB - Web 100% Asynchronous or DWEBS - Web 100% Synchronous), Blended (e.g., BWEB – Over 50% Web Delivery), or offered through Web Conferencing or Streaming Video.

 The Office of Academic Programs coordinates the development and revision of degree programs and courses.
 If you are interested in creating a new online course or converting an existing face-to-face course to online format, please refer to the Academic Proposals Program System (APPS), a secure, web-based submission and approval system that facilitates the review process for adding or changing any University of South Carolina academic course or program.
-You should also refer to the Faculty Senate’s Instructional Development Committee (INDEV) Syllabus Checklist for distance education delivery before submitting a new course or course change request.
+You should also refer to the Committee on Curricula & Courses requirements for distance education delivery before submitting a new course or course change request.
 It is also recommended that you work with an instructional designer to ensure the course meets quality assurance standards and best practices and that all course materials are accessible for students with disabilities.

 Online Course Scheduling

 The Office of Distributed Learning no longer schedules courses.
 Faculty and staff wishing to request course additions, changes, and cancellations for distributed learning courses will need to use the form provided on the Office of the Registrar’s website.
 Additional resources are also provided in the scheduling toolbox and any questions about scheduling distributed learning courses should be sent to firstname.lastname@example.org.